-In accordance with Section 28 of The Act, Planning Authorities shall have regard to any Guidelines issued by the Minister and are also required to apply any Specific Planning Policy Requirements (SPPR's) contained in such Guidelines in carrying out their functions.
+In accordance with Section 28 of The Act, Planning Authorities shall have regard to any Guidelines issued by the Minister and are also required to apply any Specific Planning Policy Requirements (SPPRs) contained in such Guidelines in carrying out their functions.
 Planning Authorities must comply with these SPPRs.
-Section 34 of The Act provides that where SPPR's contained in Section 28 Guidelines differ from the provisions of the Development Plan of a Planning Authority, then the SPPR, to the extent to which it differs, shall apply instead of the provisions of the Development Plan.
-This statutory provision was particularly relevant through the period of the 2016-2022 County Development Plan during which a number of Section 28 Guidelines were issued by the Minister including inter alia 'Urban Development and Building Heights' (2018) and 'Sustainable Urban Housing: Design Standards for New Apartments' (2018).
+Section 34 of The Act provides that where SPPRs contained in Section 28 Guidelines differ from the provisions of the Development Plan of a Planning Authority, then the SPPR, to the extent to which it differs, shall apply instead of the provisions of the Development Plan.
+This statutory provision was particularly relevant through the period of the 2016-2022 County Development Plan during which a number of Section 28 Guidelines were issued by the Minister including inter alia 'Urban Development and Building Heights' (2018) and 'Sustainable Urban Housing: Design Standards for New Apartments' (2020).

 Section 28(1) of The Act provides that the Minister may, at any time, issue Guidelines to Planning Authorities under Section 28 of The Act regarding any of their functions and, as such, this Plan must be read in conjunction with any forthcoming Section 28 Guidelines.
-In this context, it is noted that the Draft Plan has been prepared in a period when certain relevant Section 28 Guidelines are currently being progressed by the Department of Housing, Planning and Local Government.
-These include:
+In this context, it is noted that the Plan has been prepared in a period when certain relevant Section 28 Guidelines were being progressed by the Department of Housing, Planning and Local Government.
+These included:

-- Development Plans Guidelines for Planning Authorities (Update of the 2007 Guidelines). - Housing Need Demand Assessment Guidelines. - Sustainable Rural Housing Guidelines for Planning Authorities (Update of the 2005 Guidelines).
+- Development Plans Guidelines for Planning Authorities (Update of the 2007 Guidelines). - Housing Supply Target Methodology for Development Planning, (December 2020). - Sustainable Rural Housing Guidelines for Planning Authorities (Update of the 2005 Guidelines).